Lynn Weiss Memorial

 Lynn Weiss's interests in the science and art of politics and her career aspirations were consistent with her personal philosophy of compassion.
 Though she was very much a realist and not for an instant misled by false optimism, Lynn nonetheless determined to devote her professional life to ennobling and enlightening human relations.
 Through her research in international relations she sought to better understand the strengths and weaknesses of institutions and instrumentalities for promoting conciliation and maintaining peace among nations.
 She hoped, too, in her aspired capacity as a university teacher, to use her understanding of the means to peace to enlighten maturing generations.
 In addition, she looked toward the possibility of national and international civic service in the hope that she might affect the world more directly.

 Lynn learned in November 1968 that she had cancer.
 Choosing not to reveal her illness to anyone at the university, Lynn bravely continued to work toward her life's goals until death overtook her two and a half years later.
-At Columbia, her classmates will remember Lynn for her seriousness of purpose and her personal warmth and vitality.
-Her instructors will remember her enthusiasm and excitement for learning and her careful and inspired work.
+Lynn's Columbia classmates remember her seriousness of purpose and her personal warmth and vitality.
+Her instructors remember her enthusiasm and excitement for learning and her careful and inspired work.
 Those who never knew Lynn Weiss might gain inspiration from her philosophy of compassion and her uncompromising dedication to realizing her ideals.

 Lynn's legacy to graduate students in the Columbia University Department of Political Science includes a fellowship, a library, a resource room, and travel grants funded through the generosity of her teachers, friends, and parents, Drs.
 Raymond and Rosalee Weiss.